|DATE:||May 25, 2018|

 Period of Performance

-FNS regional financial management offices are responsible for completing the FNS-529 and the Terms and Conditions document for each state agency.
+FNS regional financial management offices are responsible for completing the FNS-529 and the terms and conditions document for each state agency.
 Templates and instructions for completing these documents are attached.
 State agencies must complete the initial award process by the end of June 30, 2019, including solicitation and obligation.
-Furthermore, SFAs must complete their procurement and expenditure activities by the end of FY 2020 (September 30, 2020).
+Furthermore, SFAs must complete their procurement and expenditure activities by the end of FY 2020 (Sept.
+30, 2020).

 SFAs that are unable to fully expend their grant amounts must return the unliquidated funds to the state agency.
 If these funds are returned to the state agency, the state agency may reallocate available funds (the returned funds and the funds not previously obligated to SFAs) to award the next applicant approved for an equipment grant that had not received funds during the initial competitive grant application process.
 Upon exhausting the eligible applicant list, and submitting a written justification to the appropriate FNS regional office that all eligible SFAs have been given an opportunity to receive funds, the state agency will return to the top of the applicant list and fund SFAs that were partially funded during the initial allocation process from top to bottom.